EthanRutherford/lazy-iter/README.md

 enumeration, which is unlikely to actually be the case

-`findIndex, indexOf, lastIndexOf` - methods dealing with indices are unusual in an iterator context (findIndex, indexOf, lastIndexOf)
+`findIndex, indexOf, lastIndexOf` - methods dealing with indices are unusual in an iterator context

-`toString, toSource, toLocaleString` - an iter can simply be flattened to an array first
+`toString, toSource, toLocaleString` - a `lazy-iter` can simply be flattened to an array first

 `keys, values, entries` - returning an iterator from an iterator is redundant